 BenQ has provided a table of screen sizes to assist you in determining the ideal location for your projector.
-Refer to "MP626/670 projection dimensions" on page 17.
+Refer to "MP724/727 projection dimensions" on page 17/18 or "MP735 projection dimensions" on page 19 depending on the projector you are using.
 There are two dimensions to consider, the perpendicular horizontal distance from the center of the screen (projection distance), and the vertical offset height of the projector from the horizontal edge of the screen (offset).